 8. Plays a Prominent Role in Disease-Fighting Gerson Therapy

 Liver has actually been used extensively by doctors of natural medicine for years.
-In fact, German scientist Dr. Max Gerson created something called the Gerson Protocol, or Gerson Therapy, that involved the use of liver.
-Gerson Therapy was a natural cancer treatment protocol that was used for every type of disease as well as digestive disorders, tuberculosis and heart disease.
+In fact, German scientist Dr. Max Gerson created something called the Gerson Protocol that was used for some cancers, digestive disorders, tuberculosis and heart disease.

 9. Provides CoQ10

 Both beef liver and beef heart have been found to be rich sources of CoQ10.
 CoQ10, which is often taken in supplement form, is found in the greatest concentration in the mitochondria of cells, also called the cell’s “powerhouse” because it helps produce energy.